 - areas of high humidity

-The easiest method of avoiding chigger bites is simply by avoiding walking in long grass, bushes, or other areas where chiggers may be present.
-However, this is not an option for everyone.
+The easiest way to help avoid chigger bites is simply by avoiding walking in long grass, bushes, or other areas where chiggers may be present.
+But this is not an option for everyone.

-According to the Centers for Disease Control and Prevention (CDC), a good bug spray to use on your clothing is permethrin.
+According to the Centers for Disease Control and Prevention (CDC), an effective bug spray to use on clothing is permethrin.
 This kills chiggers as well as mosquitoes and ticks.

-If venturing into long grass, it is advised that people wear tall boots.
-Trousers should also be worn and should be tucked into socks.
-People are also advised to wear a belt and long-sleeved shirts.
+If venturing into long grass, people should wear tall boots.
+Under these, they should wear trousers and tuck the ends of them into their socks.
+Finally, people should wear a belt and long-sleeved shirts.
 This stops the chiggers from having direct access to skin.

-Once a person is out of the infested area, they should remove and wash their clothes immediately.
-A hot shower or bath is then advised, scrubbing the body with soap.
+Once a person is out of the infested area, they should remove and wash their clothes with hot water immediately.
+They should then have a hot shower or bath, scrubbing the body with soap.

-The less time spent among the contaminated vegetation, the less chance chiggers have of getting onto a person’s skin.
+The less time spent among the contaminated vegetation, the fewer chances chiggers have of getting onto a person’s skin.

 If a person brushes up against grass or other vegetation where chiggers are present, these mites can quickly attach to their skin.
 If chiggers bite someone, there are a few things they can do.

-- Over-the-counter anti-itch medications: These are good at preventing a person from scratching their bites.
-These medications include hydrocortisone or calamine lotion.
+- Over-the-counter anti-itch medications: These are effective at helping prevent a person from scratching their bites.
+These medications typically include hydrocortisone or calamine lotion.

-Chigger bites usually take a week or so to heal.
-However, if a bite persists for a prolonged period of time, people are advised to visit a doctor.
+Chigger bites usually take between 1–3 weeks to heal.
+But if a bite persists for a prolonged period of time, people may wish to speak with a doctor.

 Contrary to popular belief, chiggers do not burrow into the skin, feed on a person’s blood, or carry disease.
-However, they do feed on human skin cells, although it is only the juvenile form of these mites that do this.
+They feed on human skin cells, although it is only the juvenile form of the mites that do this.

 Chiggers have delicate feeding structures.
 This means that they find it easier to penetrate a person’s skin where there are wrinkles, folds, or where the skin is thinnest.

-Because the skin hardens around the feeding area, most people develop reddish welts within 24 hours of being bitten, which are then followed by intense itching.
+Because the skin hardens around the feeding area, most people develop reddish welts within 24 hours of being bitten.
+Intense itching often follows.